Aplicación de técnicas de clustering para caracterizar proveedores de servicios de mantenimiento

 Fingerprint

-Dive into the research topics of 'Applying the clustering technique for characterising maintenance outsourcing'.
+Dive into the research topics of 'Application of clustering techniques to characterize maintenance service providers.'.
 Together they form a unique fingerprint.

 Cite this